Mil Mi-28: Bangladesh

 In late December 2021, it was reported that Bangladesh is finalizing a deal to buy eight Mi-28NEs for the Bangladesh Air Force with necessary equipment, along with operation and maintenance training.
-At the end of 2021, BDT 4100 crore from the Bangladesh's Bangladesh's Ministry of Finance approved approximately $520 million "At this time 1 USD equal 80 BDT" For the purchase of 8 helicopters "Attack or Transport".
+At the end of 2021, BDT 4100 crore from the Bangladesh Bangladesh's Ministry of Finance approved approximately $520 million "At this time 1 USD equal 80 BDT" For the purchase of 8 helicopters "Attack or Transport".
 Bangladesh is spending around 65 million for each helicopter which is 2 times its market value and it is not sure if it is an attack or transport helicopter.
 The possibility of buying Mi-26 transport helicopter is much more than MI -28NEs Attack Helicopters.
 Bangladesh or Russian any officials do not have any statement about the deal.
 In 2022, Russian arms sales agency Rosoboronexport dismissed media reports that suggest Bangladesh has acquired Mil Mi-28NE attack helicopters.